 Programmatic SEO involves what we in the industry call head terms, which are the general categories you are trying to rank for.

 Some of the head terms used by today’s most visited websites include:

 • Walmart – groceries, lawn and garden, electronics

 • Tripadvisor – hotels, restaurants, things to do

 Once you’ve discovered a few head terms, use ahrefs or another keyword research tool to check their search volume.
 Head terms typically receive substantial search volume, so they’re often searched with modifiers, which we’ll get to next.

 In most cases, your head terms will receive the greatest search volume.
 However, the real search volume comes when combining the head terms with a modifier.
 You can use the same tool, ahrefs, to check the search volume of your modifiers.

-With programmatic SEO, there are two types of modifiers used: primary modifiers and secondary modifiers (aka Hub and Spoke).
+With programmatic SEO, two types of modifiers are used: primary modifiers and secondary modifiers (aka Hub and Spoke).

-While primary modifiers open up an entirely new category, secondary modifiers are used to describe the head term or modify it.
+While primary modifiers open up an entirely new category, secondary modifiers are used to describe or modify the head term.
 They can also modify the primary modifier.

 For example, if your head term is restaurants, some primary modifiers could be: